 - Avoid foods containing high purine such as red meat, offal, oily fish, seafood and foods containing yeast extract.

 - Avoid sugary drinks such as soft drinks.

 Regular exercise – consider swimming if you have arthritis

 - Drink plenty of water – staying well hydrated will reduce the risk of crystals forming in your joints and kidney stone formation

 - Cut down on alcohol – Beer and spirits should be avoided.
 Do not binge drink.

 For acute gout (joint pain)- treatment is divided into focus on relieving intense joint pain followed by prevention of future episodes with medications.

-An asymptomatic high uric acid level greater than 8 mg/dl, warrants further workup, lifestyle changes and medications.
+An asymptomatic high uric acid level greater than 8 mg/dl, warrants further workup, lifestyle changes, and medications.

-Your doctor may consider medications such as Allopurinol, Febuxostat for prevention of gout and lowering uric acid levels.
+Your doctor may consider medications such as Allopurinol, Febuxostat for the prevention of gout and lowering uric acid levels.
 Medications should be taken under strict medical supervision.